 All public practice at the Orlando Zen Center is cancelled effective inmediately until further notice, in support of public health strategies to limit the spread of the Coronavirus during the current COVID-19 pandemic.
+We are offering Online/Zoom Practice on tuesday, thursday, and sunday evenings.
 Please see the email to the sangha below:

 We send to all of you our best hopes and wishes during this time of uncertainty surrounding the Coronavirus (COVID-19).